[Much of my site will be useless to you if you've got the images turned off!]

 His military career, after graduating, was brief but arduous and honorable.
 He served with his troop in the Second Cavalry on the northwestern frontier of Nebraska and the Dakotas in the stirring, active, out‑door life of the cavalryman of those days, from the day he reported for troop duty, September 19, 1869, till he resigned his commission in 1873.

 p32 He served during the spring, summer and fall of 1873 in the arduous and notable Yellowstone Expedition and his service therein was creditable and soldierly.
-It was on this expedition that his classmate, Lieutenant Indicates a West Point graduate and gives his Class.Charles Braden, of the Seventh Cavalry, received his terrible and disabling wound in a fight with the Sioux Indians — and Smallwood was appropriately selected and assigned by General Indicates a West Point graduate and gives his Class.Stanley, in charge of the detachment detailed for the delicate and humane task of getting the sorely wounded classmate back home.
+It was on this expedition that his classmate, Lieutenant Indicates a West Point graduate, Class of 1869: a link to his biographical entry in Cullum's Register.Charles Braden, of the Seventh Cavalry, received his terrible and disabling wound in a fight with the Sioux Indians — and Smallwood was appropriately selected and assigned by General Indicates a West Point graduate, Class of 1852: a link to his biographical entry in Cullum's Register.Stanley, in charge of the detachment detailed for the delicate and humane task of getting the sorely wounded classmate back home.
 On this trip Braden was hauled in a specially designed conveyance by cavalrymen detailed for that purpose, over rough, unbroken country, hundreds of miles to the stockade at Glendive — and Smallwood's patient, ever watchful, loving care saved the sufferer many a wrench and pang of acute pain, as he carefully removed jolting stones from the trail of the sliding wheels and generally eased his way over the fords of the troublesome streams.

 In December, 1873, Smallwood resigned his commission to engage in civil pursuits, and at the time of his death had built up a comfortable trade in the drug business in Brooklyn, New York.